ParjanAmeen/CS526SmartPark/README.md

+# SmartPark Front End

+This project is a React Native application that fetches data from the SmartPark back-end repository.
+It gathers real-time parking lot data and displays it for the user.
+The app periodically updates the data every 30 seconds to ensure the user has the most current information.

-# How to Run Front End
+## How to Run Front End

 1. Clone the CS526SmartPark repo from GitHub.
 For the following parts, you will need a Mac.
 2. After cloning, `cd` into the `smartPark` folder.